AndreaCaldiroli/ATES-Code/README.md

 UPDATE 22/09/23

 A new version of ATES (v2.0) is now available.
 The main updates to version 1.0 include:
 * The possibility to use numerical power spectra instead of power-laws;
 * The possibility to include the chemistry of HeI triplet state;
 * Improved computational speed for each timestep;
 * An updated, user friendly interface
-    * A pdf manual (currently still in production) This version includes also TPM (Transmission Probability Module), a python script that can be used to calculate the expected transmission feature for the Ly-alpha and the He-10830A lines directly from ATES outputs.
+* A pdf manual (currently still in production)

+This ATES version includes also TPM (Transmission Probability Module), a python script that can be used to calculate the expected transmission feature for the Ly-alpha and the He-10830A lines directly from ATES outputs.
 The new features of ATES and the TPM are described in a shotcoming paper.

 ----------------------------------------------------------------------------